NNMC Covid-19 Response

 Need help?
 Check out our FAQs.
 Call our Customer Contact Center 24/7 toll-free at (800) 325-3252 or email us

-While our campus buildings are closed and classes are being delivered in an online format for Summer 2020, and possibly into Fall, all course materials will be digital/instant access.
+While our campus buildings are closed and classes are being delivered in an online format for Fall 2020 and Spring 2021, all course materials will be digital/instant access.
 Hard-copy course materials will still be available for purchase as a supplement in the event that students would prefer hard-copy format instead.

 Instant Access to Course Materials

 The majority of course materials will be offered in an instant access format.
 That means that upon purchasing the materials, students will be able to access the course material immediately.